coldenate/flashcard-repetition-history/README.md

 2. **Inherit Square Colors from Highlight Colors**: If enabled, the color of the squares will match the highlight colors[^1].
 If disabled, the squares will use the default colors or the colors you set individually.

-3. **Always Show Squares**: This setting controls the visibility of the squares for the responses.
-If enabled, the squares will always be shown.
-If disabled, the squares will only be shown when responding to a flashcard.

 ## 📅 Planned Features

 -   [ ] Improved and Original Design